 Corn has always been a preferred food of mine, and my favorite way to eat it is straight off the cob or in a casserole.
 I love the versatility of corn – it can be added to all kinds of dishes whether savory or sweet.
 I don’t think I’ll ever stop loving corn.

-What are the Different Kinds of Corn?
+What are the 4 types of corn?

 You may think that all corn is the same.
 However, there are four basic types of corn, and each one has a different use.